michel-iwaniec/OverlayPal/README.md

 The left-most radio buttons allow switching between what numbers are displayed

 * Off: Show no numbers
-* Number of colors: Shows the color count for each background grid cell / hardware sprite (excluding the common background color)
+* Number of colors: Shows the color count for each background grid cell / sprite (excluding the common background color)
-* Palette colors: Show the individual NES colors the grid cell / hardware uses
+* Palette colors: Show the individual NES colors the grid cell / sprite uses
 * Palette indices: Shows the same colors remapped to an index in the Generated 32-color palette (8 sub-palettes)
-* Attributes: Shows the attribute number of the grid cell / hardware sprite (i.e., which of the 4 sub-palettes it is using)
+* Attributes: Shows the attribute number of the grid cell / sprite (i.e., which of the 4 sub-palettes it is using)

 ### Save converted PNG...